-To ask for a court date you must have a new or existing case with the other parent of your children or start a new case at the same time.
+To ask for a court date you must have an existing case with the other parent of your children or start a new case at the same time.
 The type of case you must have or start can be:

 - Petition for Custody and Support of Minor Children

-Once you have an open case and want to get your first custody and visitation order OR want to change an existing order, you will need to:
+Once you have an open case and want to get your first child support order OR want to change an existing order, you will need to fill out: